-the division members Thanks to FNW for advocating for this step forward." is through the biweekly Fast Facts communication which includes a short survey question.
+Thanks to FNW for advocating for this step forward."

+Fast Facts communication which includes a short survey question.
 The survey questions asked are identified based on what emerges in the community context and we utilize the opportunity to engage our members to better understand the GPs perspective.